Skip to main content

 .primaryKey

-adds a field to the specifies ordinal position of the table's primary key when > 0
+adds a field to the specified ordinal position of the table's primary key when > 0.

 integer